 Vasant Panchami 2021 date – 16 February Tuesday

+WHY DO WE PRAY TO GODDESS SARASWATI ON VASANT PANCHAMI?Saraswati is the goddess of learning, music, and art.
+Worshipping Saraswati on this day will get the devotee special blessings from the goddess and make them more cheerful, active, and creatively fertile.
+It is said that Saraswati can bestow on her devotees the benefits of wisdom, learning, and intellect.
+The day is particularly important for students and those pursuing a career in academics.
+Devoting time to Goddess Saraswati on this day will remove obstacles on the path of learning.
+Hence, the day is celebrated with much fervor and enthusiasm not only in India but all over the world.
 On this occasion, Goddess Saraswati is portrayed as a graceful young woman dressed in all-white attire, complete with white flowers and white pearls.
 She is seated on a lotus.
 This signifies that the Goddess is embedded in supreme reality and is the possessor of supreme knowledge.
 Saraswati is the goddess of learning and worshipping her will bless humanity with the greatest wealth of all—knowledge.
 Individuals who conduct Saraswati Puja on this auspicious occasion are blessed with great intellect, sharp skills, wide knowledge on the desired subject or activity, and gains the focus essential to learn and understand different concepts.

+SIGNIFICANCE OF SARASWATI PUJA & VASANT PANCHAMIStudents following Saraswati Puja vidhi will enjoy success in research and examinations.
+Saraswati Puja is recommended for every student whether they are in school, college, or preparing for competitive exams.
+Apart from students, conducting the puja is also highly beneficial for writers, thinkers, painters, and musicians, especially singers.
+Knowledge imparts wisdom and wisdom gives the individual the ability to use his/her gifts for the greater good.
+This is what enhances a person’s stature as an artist and a visionary.
 The occasion of Basant Panchami is also an auspicious time to initiate children into the world of letters.
 On this day the children are taught to write their first word by their mother, guru, or a learned person.
 It is believed that doing so will help the child gain the best education and knowledge and excel in the life ahead.
 It is customary for students to keep their books underneath the idol of Goddess Saraswati after the Puja.
 Feeding the poor and giving out charity is also done in reverence to the occasion.

-Puja is the highest form of meditation.
+HOW TO DO SARASWATI PUJA AT HOME?Puja is the highest form of meditation.
 A person is required to follow precise steps meant for physical and mental conditioning so as to experience it in the whole form.
 The Saraswati Puja vidhi also requires a whole host of paraphernalia.

 - The arrangement should have the idol of Goddess Saraswati along with that of Lord Ganesha, and a Kalasha, all placed on a clean white cloth spread over a clean platform.